mulesoft-assets/template-db2sfdc-account-migration/README.md

 There are no considerations with using a database as a data origin.

 ## Salesforce Considerations

-Here's what you need to know about Salesforce to get this template to work.
+Here's what you need to know about Salesforce to get this template to work:

-### FAQ

 - Where can I check that the field configuration for my Salesforce instance is the right one?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US">Salesforce: Checking Field Accessibility for a Particular Field</a>
 - Can I modify the Field Access Settings?
 How?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US">Salesforce: Modifying Field Access Settings</a>